luizpicolo/rails_admin_featured_content/README.md

 ## Usage

-Include in your controller
+Include this in your controller:

 ```ruby
 @featured = RailsAdminFeaturedContent::FeaturedContent.where(status: true).first
 ```

-In your show featured content view
+In your show featured content view:

 ```ruby
 <%= @featured.featured_sanitized %>